mathis-arnal/Metagenomic_Training/docs/pages/metagenomic/05-trimming-filtering.md

   did pretty well, though, and its performance is good enough for our workflow.

-Now that the Quality Control Process step is done, we can move on to the Taxoxomic assignement of our samples.
+Now that the Quality Control Process step is done, we can move on to the **Taxoxomic assignement of our samples**.

+!!!
+Success "Key Points"
+    - Use Trimmomatic to get rid of adapters and low-quality bases or reads.
+    - Rerun the FastQC Analysis to check if our sequences have been succesfully filtered and trimmed.